Crypto Overview in Hungary

 Regulatory Oversight

-Hungary’s cryptocurrency regulatory landscape involves multiple authorities with distinct responsibilities.
-The Central Bank of Hungary (Magyar Nemzeti Bank, or MNB) serves as the primary competent authority under MiCA, responsible for licensing and supervising crypto-asset service providers, overseeing e-money token issuers, and ensuring compliance with financial regulations.
-The MNB possesses extensive supervisory powers, including the authority to issue warnings, impose fines, suspend or prohibit activities, and restrict online content when violations occur.
+Hungary operates a dual-track supervisory structure for crypto-assets.
+The Magyar Nemzeti Bank (MNB, Central Bank of Hungary) is the competent authority under MiCA, responsible for licensing and supervising CASPs, overseeing electronic money token issuers, and enforcing MiCA compliance.
+The MNB holds broad powers including the authority to issue warnings, impose fines, suspend or prohibit activities, and restrict online content when violations occur.

 Business Environment